Wednesday, April 22, 2026

 Then I kept going.

 I learned how to advocate for myself.
 How to adapt without quitting.
-How to show up even when things weren’t steady.

 Resilience wasn’t loud.